wilkox/thesis/compile/style_notes.md

 - Regarding spelling: as I'm using a custom dictionary, storing Latin names as well as the text parts of clade names (e.g. the "SAR" from "SAR11") in aspell is acceptable, although of course the spelling should be checked before adding.
 - Giving a rank without an article refers to that rank ("Verrucomicrobia is a recently described bacterial phylum"), while adding an article indicates a representative or representatives of the rank ("The Verrucomicrobia found in the first sample were absent from the second").
 - It is acceptable to refer to members of the domains Bacteria, Archaea and Eukarya as bacteria, archaea and eukarya respectively.
+- Candidatus names: the word "Candidatus" should always be italicised.
+The entire name should be surrounded by quotation marks.
+So: "The new strain was called "*Candidatus* Pelagibacter ubique", and "*Ca*.
+P. ubique" soon became very popular."

 #Gene and protein names
 - Rather than futilely attempting to apply a universal style, gene names should be copied faithfully from the source, including capitalisation and italicisation or lack thereof.
 Where sources disagree, one should be selected as authoritative and its style consistently applied.